 What is Electronic Parking Brake (EPB)?

-To many people, electronic parking brake (EBP) is a new feature in their car, therefore knowing how the system works can go a long way when conducting a system repair.
+To many people, an electronic parking brake (EBP) is a new feature in their car.
+Therefore, knowing how the system works can go a long way when conducting a system repair.

 Different types of Electronic Parking Brake

 There are different types of Electronic Parking Brake.
 The most common includes: